The Cholesterol Myth and Why Cholesterol Is Not That Bad

 If you give the brain cholesterol and everything is working in harmony, it will create new membranes and support the cells.
 This ingredient is required for correct neuronal function and necessary for protection.

 In brain cell membranes, cholesterol has a close association with other phospholipids, such as phosphatidylserine, which helps the brain distribute cholesterol within the cell membrane.
-That is why phosphatidylserine complex is a part of the protocol used by Dr. Clarke to enhance brain health.
+That is why phosphatidylserine complex is a part of the protocol used by Dr. Clarke to further promote brain health.
 This additional ingredient also helps protect the cells in your brain and facilitates the messages between them (14).

 After doing some research, the notion that cholesterol is evil is neither reasonable nor factual when considering the latest scientific data.
 Everything has cholesterol, and without it, you can't do anything.